 The honest bottom line

 The impulses behind microdosing — fewer side effects, lower cost, gentle maintenance, “just a little” help — are legitimate.
 What is not legitimate is treating a sub-therapeutic dose as a proven, lower-key version of the studied regimen.
 The pharmacology says efficacy tracks dose; the labels already use their lowest doses as temporary stepping stones; and no trial has measured what intentional microdosing actually delivers.
 Anyone considering it should do so with a clinician and with clear eyes about which parts are established (the dose-response relationship, the escalation design) and which are entirely unstudied (the benefit of staying low on purpose).
+Worth separating from this entirely: the labels do approve more than one maintenance dose, and choosing a lower approved one is a different decision with a real evidence base behind it.
 This article does not offer a microdosing dose protocol, because there is no evidence base from which to build one.